bfeif/personal-website/content/posts/why-are-the-most-common-verbs-irregular-20220623.md

 | _2nd person past_    | you walked | you played | **you came** | **you were** |
 | _3rd person past_    | she walked | she played | **she came** | **she was**  |

 To conjugate the 3rd person present, an "-s" is added to the infinitive verb, and to conjugate all past tense conjugations, an "-ed" is added to the infinitive verb.
-Any conjugations that deviate from these rules, e.g. the past tense conjugations of "to come" and all conjugations of "to be", are called irregular.
+This is the "regular" conjugation pattern.
+Any conjugations that deviate from these rules, e.g. the past tense conjugations of "to come" and all conjugations of "to be", are called "irregular".

 ## Why are the Most Common Verbs Irregular?

 You might notice in the table above that the verbs are ordered from left to right, by both increasing frequency-of-usage and number of irregular conjugations.
-This correlation between frequency-of-usage is generally the rule, not an exception, regardless of language.
+This correlation between frequency-of-usage and number of irregular conjugations is generally the rule, not an exception, regardless of the language.
 So, why is this the case?

 > "Hey, I was thinking, let's make the most common verbs really hard for students to learn.
 What do you think?"
 > "That's a good one!
 Let's also give them 6 books for summer-reading, yeah?"